 When it comes to sweet and juicy fruits, nothing beats a blueberry!
 But while you may adore adding this luscious treat onto your oatmeal or yogurt, can you feed blueberries to your hamster?

-While hamsters love to pig out on all types of fruits and veggies, can they safely consume blueberries?
+While hamsters may love to pig out on different types of fruits and veggies, can they safely consume blueberries?
 The answer is yes!
 Your hamster can eat blueberries, but only in moderation.

 Benefits of Eating Blueberries

 Low in calories and sugar, blueberries make a great addition to any diet.
-They’re packed full of vitamins and nutrients, including fiber, antioxidants, protein, and vitamins K, C, B6, and E.
+Blueberries contain several benefits for hamsters 1.

 Do Hamsters Like Blueberries?

 In the wild, hamsters are natural omnivores.
 This means that their diets contain hardy helpings of veggies, fruits, nuts, and meat.
-As a pet, hamsters can enjoy feasting on blueberries and other such fruits.
+Anecdotally, as pets, hamsters can enjoy feasting on blueberries and other such fruits.

 Can Blueberries Be Bad for Hamsters?